 This can be found on the Coronavirus Health and Social Care page

-In line with government guidance on social distancing, all cremation services and burials held at our facilities are limited to immediate family only with a maximum of 10 attendees.
+In line with government guidance on social distancing, all cremation services and burials held at our facilities are limited to a maximum of 20 attendees in person.

 This decision to restrict attendance is among a range of measures being implemented to limit the spread of the Covid-19 including asking guests to refrain from handshaking, and the removal of song books and the book of remembrance.